Tom Zizzo, a journalist, has also spent many years selling truck and SUV accessories.

 Backing into the garage with the door up is the most common scenario.
 Same goes with Leer's popular 100XL model.
 Remember that the glass in these doors is tempered safety glass, but not laminated like a windshield, so all it takes is one small rock, and all that glass will shatter into very small pieces.

 Aluminum-framed doors on the other hand are much cheaper to replace, sometimes half the cost for the part.
-Most basic fiberglass shells use the aluminum framed rear doors.
+Most basic fiberglass shells use aluminum-framed rear doors.

 These two types of tops are the most popular, and I highly, highly recommend looking at actual tops at an accessory dealer so you can see the quality difference in the parts they use.